 Furthermore, the functions malloc and free from the standard library are made available for the host environment.
-Another option specifies the optimisation level.
-With 03 the highest level is chosen.
-The closure compiler minifies the JavaScript glue code.
 Compiling the code through Emscripten produces a binary file in wasm format and the glue code as JavaScript.
 These files are called simplify.wasm and simplify.js respectively.